 Get exclusive member benefits & effect social change.
 Join Today

 The pleural space naturally has some fluid, but infection can cause fluid to build up faster than it can be absorbed.
-The fluid then becomes infected with the bacteria that caused the pneumonia.
-The infected fluid thickens and can cause the lining of your lungs and chest cavity to stick together and form pockets.
+The fluid then becomes infected with the bacteria that caused the pneumonia or infection.
+The infected fluid thickens.
+It can cause the lining of your lungs and chest cavity to stick together and form pockets.
 This is called an empyema.
-Your lungs may not be able to inflate completely.
-This can lead to breathing difficulties.
+Your lungs may not be able to inflate completely, which can lead to breathing difficulties.

 The biggest risk factor for empyema is having pneumonia.
-Empyema occurs most frequently in children and the elderly.
-However, it’s fairly uncommon, occurring in less than 1 percent of children with pneumonia, according to one study.
+Empyema occurs most frequently in children and older adults.
+However, it’s fairly uncommon.
+In one study, it occurred in less than 1 percent of children with pneumonia.

-Having the following conditions can also increase your chances of having empyema following pneumonia:
+Having the following conditions can also increase your chances of empyema after pneumonia:

 Simple empyema occurs in the early stages of the illness.
-A person has simple empyema if the pus is free-flowing.
+A person has this type if the pus is free-flowing.
 The symptoms of simple empyema include:

-The signs of a collapsed lung, or pneumothorax, are sudden, sharp chest pain and shortness of breath that gets worse when coughing or breathing
+A collapsed lung can cause sudden, sharp chest pain and shortness of breath that gets worse when coughing or breathing.

 These conditions can be fatal.
-If you have these symptoms, you should call 911 or go to an emergency room.
+If you have these symptoms, you should call 911 or have someone drive you to an emergency room.

-Empyema is suspected if you have pneumonia that isn’t responding to treatment.
+A doctor may suspect empyema if you have pneumonia that isn’t responding to treatment.
 Your doctor will take a complete medical history and physical examination.
-They may use a stethoscope to listen for any abnormal sounds.
-Your doctor will usually perform the following tests or procedures to confirm a diagnosis:
+They may use a stethoscope to listen for any abnormal sounds in your lungs.
+Your doctor will usually perform certain tests or procedures to confirm a diagnosis:

-Treatment is aimed at removing the pus, draining the fluid from the pleura, and treating the infection.
+Treatment is aimed at removing the pus and fluid from the pleura and treating the infection.
 Antibiotics are used to treat the underlying infection.
 The specific type of antibiotic depends on what type of bacteria is causing the infection.

-The next step is to drain the pus.
-The specific method depends on the stage of the empyema.
+The method used to drain the pus depends on the stage of the empyema.

 In simple cases, a needle can be inserted into the pleural space to drain the fluid.
 This is called percutaneous thoracentesis.

-In the later stages, a drainage tube must be used to drain the pus.
+In the later stages, or complex empyema, a drainage tube must be used to drain the pus.
 This procedure is usually performed under anesthesia in an operating room.
 There are different types of surgery for this:

-The outlook for empyema is good with prompt treatment.
+The outlook for empyema with prompt treatment is good.
 Long-term damage to the lungs is rare.
-You should finish your prescribed antibiotics and go in for a follow-up chest X-ray to make sure your pleura has healed properly.
+You should finish your prescribed antibiotics and go in for a follow-up chest X-ray.
+Your doctor can make sure your pleura has healed properly.